 What kind of feeding program is maintained?

 All horses are given alfalfa-mixed hay and a specially formulated grain diet.
 This is the best possible ration available and will meet the horses' energy and growth requirements.
 It is our policy that all horses be placed on this feeding program.
 The amount of feed given to the horses depends on their condition, how hard they are being worked, and it varies from horse to horse.
 Horses are given trace-mineralized salt and have fresh water at all times.
 Many horses lack muscle condition and have excess fat when they arrive.
 It should be understood that, when these horses are put into rigorous exercise programs, they will lose fat and appear leaner.
 This is a healthier condition for the horse, as it would be for any athlete.

 What are the facilities like?

 The 32-acre James L. Child Jr. Equestrian Complex is located three miles south of the main campus and houses the English equestrian program.
-The facilities features 142 stalls, three indoor and three outdoor arenas, turn-out pens, vet office and clinic.
-Inside the large arena and horse barn are wash stalls, a classroom, student lounge and the barn manager's office.
+The facilities feature 142 stalls, three indoor and three outdoor arenas, turn-out pens, vet office, and clinic.
+Inside the large arena and horse barn are wash stalls, a classroom, student lounge, and the barn manager's office.